 World Hippo Day

-World Hippo Day is observed annually on the 15th of February and celebrates an animal that is widely considered to be the second-largest land mammal in the world.
-These massive beasts can weigh anywhere from 2,900 to 4,000 pounds, are approximately 4.3 to 5.4 feet high, and have a top running speed of 19 miles per hour.
+World Hippo Day is observed annually on February 15 and celebrates an animal that is widely considered the second-largest land mammal in the world.
+These massive beasts can weigh anywhere from 2,900 to 4,000 pounds, stand approximately 4.3 to 5.4 feet tall, and have a top running speed of 19 miles per hour.

-They also have a bite force of 12,600 kPA, which is a lot more than a lion’s bite force of 4,500 kPa.
-These traits also make the hippo one of the deadliest animals in Africa with over 500 people being killed by them every year.
+They also have a bite force of 12,600 kPa, which is significantly more than a lion’s bite force of 4,500 kPa.
+These traits make the hippo one of the deadliest animals in Africa, with over 500 people being killed by them every year.
+So, this means that while we’re showing hippos some love on this day, we also have to make sure to show them respect.

 Important Facts About Hippos

-• Hippos are semi-aquatic that have grey to muddish-brown skin.
+• Hippos are semi-aquatic mammals with grey to mud-brown skin.

 • The only land animal larger than them is the elephant.